How to Submit?

 M@n@gement is also open to research articles that forge links with related disciplines such as sociology, law, philosophy, psychology, economics, history, science communication, and semiotics.

 M@n@gement is strongly committed to knowledge as a global public good that is inclusive for researchers across the world.
-Consistent with this commitment, we encourage authors to adopt epistemically just citational practices by being attentive to racialised, gendered, or imperialist hierarchies of knowledge production.
+Consistent with this commitment, we encourage authors to adopt epistemically just citational practices by being attentive to racialized, gendered, or imperialist hierarchies of knowledge production.
 This involves (but is not limited to) considering whose works authors cite or do not cite thus reproducing some hierarchies while invisibilizing other forms of knowledge.

 Scope: strategy and organization studies

 M@n@gement is a generalist journal in strategy and organization studies.
-It seeks to publish manuscripts which contribute to the following fields: strategy, organization theory, innovation, entrepreneurship, organizational behaviour, business ethics, corporate social responsibility, new forms of organization, critical management studies, sustainability transitions.
+It seeks to publish manuscripts which contribute to the following fields: strategy, organization theory, innovation, entrepreneurship, organizational behavior, business ethics, corporate social responsibility, new forms of organization, critical management studies, sustainability transitions.

 All data analysis methods, be they quantitative or qualitative, are welcome.
 The use of original or little-used methods, such as simulation, organizational ethnography (including video ethnography), multi-method approaches, and even qualitative compared analysis (QCA and fsQCA) are especially welcome.
 Manuscripts based on fields of study whose originality lies either in the geographical areas concerned or in the types of organization featured (public and private organizations, for-profit or not) are also welcome.